Secure Your Users' Identity

 Suppose you’re a Salesforce admin for Jedeye Technologies, a company not located in a galaxy far, far away.
 Your chief security officer has handed you a mission: Make all employees supply more than their username and password every time they try to access the company’s Salesforce org.

 To keep things simple, let’s set up two-factor authentication for a new Jedeye Technologies employee, Sia Thripio.
 In the real world, you can set up two-factor authentication (2FA) for existing users, new users, and by user profile.
-We start out by setting the proper session security level for 2FA, creating a Salesforce account for Sia, and then setting up 2FA.
+We start out by setting the proper session security level for 2FA, creating a Salesforce user for Sia, and then setting up 2FA.

 Step 1: Set the session security level for two-factor authentication